Selective serotonin reuptake inhibitor: Emotional blunting

 Certain antidepressants may cause emotional blunting, characterized by reduced intensity of both positive and negative emotions as well as symptoms of apathy, indifference, and amotivation.
 It may be experienced as either beneficial or detrimental depending on the situation.
-This side effect has been particularly associated with serotonergic antidepressants like SSRIs and SNRIs, but may be less with atypical antidepressants like bupropion, agomelatine, and vortioxetine.
 Higher doses of antidepressants seem to be more likely to produce emotional blunting than lower doses.
 It can be decreased by reducing dosage, discontinuing the medication, or switching to a different antidepressant that may have less propensity for causing this side effect.
+Specifically, this side effect has been particularly associated with serotonergic antidepressants like SSRIs and SNRIs and may be less with atypical antidepressants like bupropion, agomelatine, and vortioxetine.